tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

  * Gentoo
  * Derivatives of the above

 ...and possibly others.
-Until node-webkit is updated to depend on the currently shipped version `libudev.so.1`, the following solutions *should* provide a stopgap measure for testing and development purposes (though their safety is not guaranteed):
+Until node-webkit is updated to depend on the currently shipped version `libudev.so.1`, the following solutions *should* provide a stopgap measure for packaging your applications.

 **1. Create global symlink to `libudev.so.1` by hand.**